AFL Fantasy Guide

 - Defenders – They fall in two categories – key defenders, who are guarding their forward opponent and are involved only when the ball is in the vicinity, and loose defenders who handle the ball more.
 You should avoid drafting key defenders since they don’t have a lot of fantasy value.
 On the other hand, loose defenders usually contribute a fair amount of points.

 Every player will have a position listed on the side.
 However, you’ll notice that some of them have dual position roles.
 It means that you can play them in more than one spot, which makes them super useful.
-So, in case you have a second mind about who to draft, always look for dual position players.
+If you have dilemma about who to draft, always look for dual position players.

 Should You Trade Players?